Exact recovery of planted cliques in semi-random graphs: Introduction

+We propose an algorithm which is based on rounding the above described SDP \ref{sdp:dks}.
+The algorithm and the analysis uses tools from the recent literature.
+Roughly speaking, the ranges of parameters where our algorithm works is when the subgraph $\mathcal{G}\brac{\mathcal{S}}$ is a clique while any other $k$-sized induced subgraph is ``far'' from containing a clique.
+An advantage of using SDP-based algorithms is that they are robust against a monotone adversary (Step \ref{step:seven} of the model construction).
+This is an important point because many of the algorithms based on spectral or combinatorial methods are not always robust and may not work effectively with the presence of such adversaries.

-Note that our result does not depend on the size of the subgraphs $\mathcal{G}\brac{\Pi_\ell}$'s but only on their counts, i.e. parameter $t$.
+\begin{theorem} There exist universal constants $\kappa, \xi \in {\rm I\!R}^{+}$ and a deterministic polynomial time algorithm, which takes an instance of \\\cliqueparams~where satisfying $\nu \in (0,1)$, and $p \in [\kappa \ffrac{\log n}{n}, 1)$, and recovers the planted clique $\mathcal{S}$ with high probability (over the randomness of the input). \end{theorem} Note that our result does not depend on the size of the subgraphs $\mathcal{G}\brac{\Pi_\ell}$'s but only on their counts, i.e. parameter $t$.
 Even our model is not parameterized by the sizes of $\Pi_\ell$'s.
-In other words, all the $\Pi_\ell$'s can be of different sizes but as long as the average degree requirement of subgraphs $\mathcal{G}\brac{\Pi_\ell}$'s (the one stated in \prettyref{step:six}) is met, our result holds.
+In other words, all the $\Pi_\ell$'s can be of different sizes but as long as the average degree requirement of subgraphs $\mathcal{G}\brac{\Pi_\ell}$'s (the one stated in Step \ref{step:six}) is met, our result holds.

-We see some interesting observations from the above theorem (\prettyref{thm:main}).
-Firstly, there are a few conditions for the algorithm to work, \begin{enumerate}[1)] \item $p = \Omega\paren{\dfrac{\log n}{n}}$\footnote{This condition is more of a technical requirement than an interesting setting.}, or to be verbose, $p$ should be ``large enough". \item The function $\nu$ (which is dependent on the input parameters) should lie in the range $(0, 1)$, or stated in other words, $\nu$ should be ``small". \end{enumerate} A setting of input parameters when the value of $\nu$ is ``small" is as follows:
+We see some interesting observations from Theorem \ref{thm:main}.
+Firstly, there are a few conditions for the algorithm to work, \begin{enumerate} \item $p = \Omega\paren{\dfrac{\log n}{n}}$, or to be verbose, $p$ should be ``large''. \item The function $\nu$ (which is dependent on the input parameters) should lie in the range $(0, 1)$, or stated in other words, $\nu$ should be ``small''. \end{enumerate} A setting of input parameters when the value of $\nu$ is ``small'' is as follows: